hgcl/clara-le/src/posts/18-friendsgiving-and-dnd.md

 For my friend's Thanksgiving dinner, I prepared a green bean casserole — even though I had never tried one and didn't know what it was supposed to taste like.

 Reading through [the recipe](https://www.mccormick.com/frenchs/recipes/salads-sides/frenchs-green-bean-casserole), it looked simple enough and surprisingly close to... a green bean grâtin?
 I guess that might just be my French upbringing lense distortion, but the recipe felt a lot more approachable once I made this connection in my mind.
-I would definitely try to make more of these veggie-heavy casseroles / grâtins in the future! {end-key}
+I would definitely try to make more of these veggie-heavy casseroles / grâtins in the future! **ENDCHAR**